-The STATE OF MONTANA, The Department of Natural Resources and Conservation (DNRC) (hereinafter referred to as "the State") is soliciting bids for up to two (2) Exclusive Use Type 2 Initial Attack (IA) Handcrews to provide fire preparedness and suppression services for State government and federal agencies throughout the Northern Rockies Geographic Area.
-The Vendor's fixed-price hourly rate shall include, but is not limited to all labor, equipment, materials, state, and federal taxes, including workers' compensation costs, insurance coverage, non-compensable transportation costs, and overhead.
-The Vendor is responsible for furnishing and managing all equipment, materials, supplies, transportation, lodging, and trained/certified personnel necessary to meet or exceed the contract specifications.
+The STATE OF MONTANA, The Department of Natural Resources and Conservation (DNRC) (hereinafter referred to as "the State") is soliciting bids for one (1) Exclusive Use Type 2 Initial Attack (IA) Firefighting Silver Handcrew to provide fire preparedness and suppression services for State government and federal agencies throughout the Northern Rockies Geographic Area.
+The Contractor's fixed-price hourly rate shall include, but is not limited to all labor, equipment, materials, state, and federal taxes, including workers' compensation costs, insurance coverage, non-compensable transportation costs, and overhead.
+The Contractor is responsible for furnishing and managing all equipment, materials, supplies, transportation, lodging, and trained/certified personnel necessary to meet or exceed the contract specifications.